cyntil8/CheckRoyalCaribbeanPrice/README.md

 There are no plans to add price checking/price history to this script.
 Use the `CheckRoyalCaribbeanPrice.py` script for that.
 If you really want to check public prices which may not be representative of the real deal you can get, just use `RoyalPriceTracker.com`.

+# Spreadsheet scripts
+There are four standalone python scripts to do various things and save the results to spreadsheets.
+Requires config.yaml as explained above for account login information and which cruises to track.
+Requires python library openpyxl to handle the spreadsheets.
+Requires python library babel for formatting money amounts in various currencies.
+Added to requirements.txt.
+There are two new options for config.yml, currency and locale.
+Currency is used for how to report prices and locale is used to format those prices the proper way.
+Uses babel to do that.
+Default is USD/en_US.
+Here are some examples of currencies/locales for the config file:

+#currency: 'USD'
+#locale: 'en_US'
+#currency: 'AUD'
+#locale: 'en_AU'
+#currency: 'JPY'
+#locale: "ja_JP"
+#currency: 'EUR'
+#locale: 'fr_FR'
+#locale: 'de_DE'
+#currency: 'GBP'
+#locale: 'en_GB'
+#currency: 'DKK'
+#locale: 'da_DK'

+## CheckCruisePrice.py
+This script is very similar to the original CheckRoyalCaribbeanPrice.py, except it stores the prices in a spreadsheet (price_history.xlsx) and creates a little graph.
+It does not report on orders or product prices, as that is in GetProducts.py

+## GetExcursions.py
+This script uses account information in config.yaml to login to the Royal Caribbean/Celebrity API and get all the excursions for the cruise.
+It writes them to a spreadsheet with the name R|C-[booking]-shorex.xlsx.
+Each row contains a link to view/book the excursion on the Royal Caribbean or Celebrity site.
+This script opens the exisiting spreadsheet and adds a new tab with the excursion prices each time you run it, so you have a history or excursion prices.
+If run with a booking parameter, it only builds a spreadsheet for that booking, otherwise, it finds all Royal Caribbean and Celebrity bookings for the account.
+Example: python GetExcursionList.py -b=123456

+## GetProducts.py
+This script uses account information in config.yaml to login to the Royal Caribbean/Celebrity API and get all of the products for the cruise.
+It then writes them to a spreadsheet with the name R|C-[booking]-products.
+It also prints the purchase and current prices of any products you have booked.
+This script opens the exisiting spreadsheet and adds a new tab with the product prices each time you run it, so you have a history or product prices.
+If run with a booking parameter, it only builds a spreadsheet for that booking, otherwise, it finds all Royal Caribbean and Celebrity bookings for the account.
+Example: python GetProducts.py -b=123456

+## ChartProductHistory.py
+This script uses only the spreadsheet created by GetProducts.py to create a chart of the prices of a specific item.
+It adds or updates a tab with the product requested.
+It requires two parameters, spreadsheet file name and product name.
+Example: python ChartProductHistory.py -f="R-123456-products.xlsx" -p="Deluxe Beverage Package"